shubham526/grading_app/src/docs/user_guide.md

 - Create a separate directory for each assignment
 - Consider using the student name and assignment in the filename

-### Customizing Rubrics
+### Designing Effective Rubrics

-- Start with one of the provided templates
-- Adjust criteria weights to match assignment priorities
+1. **Include Point Ranges in Level Titles**: Add the point range in parentheses after the level title (e.g., "Excellent (8-10 pts)")
+2. **Use Consistent Level Names**: Maintain consistent achievement level names across criteria
-- Include clear descriptions for achievement levels
+3. **Provide Detailed Descriptions**: Include specific, actionable descriptions for each achievement level
-- Test your rubric with sample assessments
+4. **Verify Point Totals**: Ensure the sum of maximum points matches the totalPoints value
+5. **Use Simple Language**: Keep criteria and level descriptions clear and straightforward
+6. **Test Your Rubric**: Load the rubric into the application before using it for grading

 ## Troubleshooting

 ### Common Issues

 **Problem**: Rubric fails to load
 **Solution**: Ensure the file is in the correct JSON or CSV format

 **Problem**: Assessment won't load
 **Solution**: Make sure you have the same rubric loaded that was used to create the assessment

 **Problem**: PDF export fails
 **Solution**: Check that you have the required permissions to write to the selected directory

 ### Getting Help